covalon/covalon/README.md

 If you are ever uploading images, please make sure to upload them into `modules/covalon/images`

-## DO THIS BEFORE YOU MAKE ANY CHANGES
+## DO THIS BEFORE YOU MAKE ANY CHANGES - EVEN BEFORE YOU OPEN YOUR FOUNDRY!!!

+Due to the nature of the databases, we should only ever have one person uploading changes at a time.
+That is to say if multiple people are creating actors or items, they should export the data and send it to someone to add to the compendium and upload to Github.
+It's still fine to have multiple people upload changes, but for example, if I'm working on something and Arto is working on something at the same time, we're going to run into issues when we try to upload.

 - With Foundry closed, open up Github Desktop.
-Hit the button called `fetch origin`.
+It should say No Local Changes.
+If it does, hit the button called `fetch origin`.
+  - If you *have* accidentally opened your Foundry world and find there's several changed files, go to Branch > Discard all changes, and confirm.
+This should reset things. *Then* hit the `fetch origin` button.

 - When it's done, proceed with the steps listed in the section relevant to you.
 This will usually be either **Editing existing compendiums** OR **Adding new compendiums**, and then followed up by **Finishing up and making a new release**.